 All mainstream schools have a Special Educational Needs Coordinator (SENCo).
 They work with pupils, staff and parents to support pupils who need extra help to achieve their full potential at school.
 Pupils may be identified as having a range of learning needs or physical disabilities which could impact upon their learning.

 At Faringdon Infant School our SENCO is Mrs Jo Baird.
-She is an experienced teacher who also leads the Year 2 team and is able to offer a wealth of experience in supporting children with additional needs.
+She is an experienced teacher and part of the Senior Leadership Team and is able to offer a wealth of experience in supporting children with additional needs.
 If you have any concerns about your child and their learning please do not hesitate to contact Mrs Baird via the school office email: email@example.com or call the office on 01367 240655.

 On this page you will find a copy of our SEN information report and our annual report, which explains how we support pupils with special educational needs, including what kind of needs are provided for at our school and our policy for identifying and assessing pupils with special educational needs.
 This includes details of how our school evaluates the effectiveness of our provision for pupils with special educational needs; how we assess and review the progress of pupils with special educational needs; our approach to teaching pupils with special educational needs and how we adapt the curriculum and learning environment for pupils with special educational needs; how our school enables pupils with special educational needs to engage in the activities of the school (including physical activities) together with children who do not have special educational needs; any additional support for learning that is available to pupils with special educational needs and any support that is available for improving the emotional, mental and social development of pupils with special educational needs.

 You will also find contact details for our SENCo and information about the expertise and training of our staff in relation to children and young people with special educational needs, as well as information about how equipment and facilities to support children and young people with special educational needs will be secured.